Have you ever had a piece of resin that didn’t cure properly and it feels sticky to the touch?

 14. You've Used Polyester Resin

-Now you know how to troubleshoot sticky and soft resin.
+Now you know how to troubleshoot soft, sticky and bendy resin.
 Bookmark this article so you can refer back to it the next time you run into trouble.

 Happy Resining!